UniversityofBrighton/2023-fair-multidimensional-media/episodes/virtual-research-environment.Rmd

 Login by
-using your existing login credentials, e.g. the one of your institution or your google account.
+using your existing login credentials, e.g. the one of your institution or your Google account.

 :::::::::: challenge